Wheat beer: Sensory profile

-Weißbiers feature fermentation by-products such as esters (which lend fruity flavors and aromas), especially isoamyl acetate, reminiscent of bananas, and the phenolic compound guaiacol, a metabolite of ferulic acid, which smells and tastes like cloves.
-Other phenolics sometimes found in Weißbiers evoke medicinal or smoky sensations.
-The bittering level of most Weißbiers is close to 15 international bitterness units, a very low level.
+German-style wheat beers feature fermentation by-products such as esters (which lend fruity flavors and aromas), especially isoamyl acetate, reminiscent of bananas, and the phenolic compound guaiacol, a metabolite of ferulic acid, which smells and tastes like cloves.
+Other phenolics sometimes found in wheat beers evoke medicinal or smoky sensations.
+The bittering level of most wheat beers is close to 15 international bitterness units, a very low level.
 Hop flavor and aroma are typically low.

 The ester and phenolic aspects are produced by the special type of yeast, rather than the high fraction of wheat in the grain bill.